Amrit-coder971/Amrit-coder971/README.md

 <h1 align="left">About Me</h1>
 <h3 align="center">
-I believe technology can shape the future, and I’m excited to contribute through coding.
+I believe technology can shape the future and I’m excited to contribute through coding.
-I enjoy building meaningful digital experiences, exploring new tools, and continuously improving.
+I enjoy building meaningful digital experiences,exploring new tools and continuously improving.
-Beyond tech, I value balance, creativity, and sharing knowledge to grow together.
+Beyond tech, I value balance,creativity, and sharing knowledge to grow together.
-This journey has just begun, and I’m excited for what lies ahead!
+This journey has just begun and I’m excited for what lies ahead!
 </h3>